IshanJandaur/ishanjandaur.github.io/projects/barker_bird.md

 - Integrated multiple electromechanical components and sensors to enable realistic motion.
 - Developed customizable code to control the bird’s movements and behaviors.
 - Iteratively tested and refined the design to ensure reliable operation and educational usability.

+**Struggles**
+- Learning circuits and coding in order to control the animatronic
+- Extremely open-ended; We had to decide what was a priority for us to implement
+- Initial servo motors not strong enough for wing linkage system - basically acted like a cantilever beam
+  - Ordered more powerful servo motors and redesigned body for mounting

 **Results**
 - Delivered a fully functional robotic bird demonstrating animatronic principles.